Trojan295/eso-addons/README.md

 This repository holds a simple command line ESO Addon Manager written in Rust.
 With it you can manage addons from [esoui.com](https://www.esoui.com/).

-The list of addons you want to install is put in a single configuration file.
-This means you save and share your addon configuration with a single file!
+The list of addons you want to install, is put in a single configuration file.
+This means you can save and share your addon configuration with a single file!

 - [ESO Addon Manager](#eso-addon-manager)
   - [Usage](#usage)